-Pilot has listened to the concerns of the professional driller, who faces a bewildering array of products from which to try to make the correct choice.
 By its very nature, exploration takes on the unknown, so Pilot has eliminated the need to try to pick the right specialized product for a formation that has yet to be drilled.
-Instead, by giving careful thought to the metallurgical design, each member of a small group of matrices can perform well in a broad variety of conditions.
+Instead, we listened to the concerns of the professional driller and, by giving careful thought to the metallurgical design, provided a small group of matrices which can perform well in a broad variety of conditions.

 The waterway design and number of segments on the standard profile have been selected to provide a robust yet productive tool which can take on variable formations without seriously affecting performance.
 It is the default choice when facing the unexpected.

 This waterway stays effectively flushed and cooled even when higher rotational speeds are being applied, and the reduced face contact area permits the matrix to self sharpen more readily.
 Not recommended for unconsolidated formations.

 Face Discharge crown

 For use in unconsolidated formations, where there is a chance that the drilling fluid could be lost to the formation without performing vital flushing.
 Pilot has taken a different approach from the conventional face discharge design, optimizing the chance of adequately clearing the cuttings while minimizing the chance of washing away the more fragile core.